AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-breakouts.md

 After the session, Instructors can review breakout discussions and outcomes through session reports and the Session dashboard, enabling better analysis and follow-up.

-## Benefits of breakout rooms
+## Benefits of breakout sessions

-* **Encourages collaboration**: Learners can collaborate in smaller groups for focused discussions and activities.
+* **Encourages collaboration**:Participants can collaborate in smaller groups for focused discussions and activities.

-* **Real-time room visibility**: Instructors can monitor engagement, participation, and help requests across rooms without interrupting learners.
+* **Real-time room visibility**: Instructors can monitor engagement, participation, and help requests across rooms without interrupting participants.

 * **AI-powered discussion insights**: Real-time summaries help Instructors quickly understand discussions across rooms and guide activities effectively.

 * **Structured activity guidance**: Provide instructions to guide learners during breakout activities.

-* **Flexible participant management**: Learners can be assigned and adjusted easily to support different learning formats.
+* **Flexible participant management**: Participants can be assigned and adjusted easily to support different learning formats.

 * **Post-session insights and reporting**: Instructors can review summaries, reports, and session data in the Session dashboard to analyze outcomes and improve future sessions.